NITCbase/nitcbase.github.io/docs/Design/Buffer Layer/RecBuffer.md

 Nil

 :::note
-If the record block already has already been initialised as a record block on the disk, use [constructor 2](#recbuffer--recbuffer-constructor-2).
+If the block has already been initialised as a record block on the disk, use [constructor 2](#recbuffer--recbuffer-constructor-2).
 :::

 #### Algorithm